SciTools/nc-time-axis/README.rst

 |Travis|_ |Coveralls|_

-Support for cftime axis in matplotlib.
+Support for a cftime axis in matplotlib.

 See also